Take Action: Make a Plan

 Deal with stress.

-Check out these tips for dealing with stress as you quit.
+You can also check out these tips for dealing with stress as you quit.

-Don’t give up!
-It takes time to overcome addiction.
+Remember, it takes time to overcome addiction.
 Check out these tips on staying smokefree.

 Learn from the past.